 - Are you aware of culturally sensitive topics in traveling and researching in this site?
 If so, please describe and explain how you would address these issues.

 - What guide books, travel guides or other information have you used to familiarize yourself with the country/area, and how have you used or will use these sources?

-- Language Logistics: If you are not completely fluent in the local language, how will you circumvent or otherwise deal with this fact?
+- If you are not fluent in the local language, how will you circumvent or otherwise deal with this limitation?
 To what extent will translators or language helpers be needed, and how will such persons be recruited and compensated?

 - Do you have any personal characteristics - such as gender, national or ethnic identity, or otherwise- that will pose special challenges to your research given the cultural and social characteristics of your research location?
 How will you respond to these challenges?

 - Are there any special challenges of safety or security that your research poses?
 How will you address these to reduce your risk to an acceptable level?